UPPS 08.03.04 - Public Art and Memorials

 Criteria for determining removal, giving additional consideration to the historical value of the artwork:

-the university is unable to properly care for the art or there is a marked discrepancy between the cost of the conservation and the public art’s aesthetic, historical, or financial value;
+the university is unable to properly care for the artwork or there is a marked discrepancy between the cost of the conservation and the public art’s aesthetic, historical, or financial value;

 an artwork is of markedly inferior quality, either intrinsically or relative to other public artworks in the collection;